-POLICY REVIEWED BY Libby Haines Director May 2023 POLICY REVIEWED MAY 2023 NEXT REVIEW DATE MAY 2024 VERSION NUMBER V8.05.23 MODIFICATIONS Annual policy maintenance hyperlinks checked and repaired as required continuous improvement/reflection section added link to Western Australian Education and Care Services National Regulations added in 'Sources' POLICY REVIEWED PREVIOUS MC DIFICATIONS NEXT REVIEW DATE

-Incorporated MAY 2022 policy maintenance - change of name of related policy no major changes to policy minor formatting edits within text hyperlinks checked and repaired as required MAY 2023 AUGUST 2021 edits to policy guided by ACECQA Interactions with Children policy guidelines (August 2021) inclusion of additional regulations inclusion of commitment to Child Safe Standards to ensure a child safe culture within the service MAY 2022 MAY 2021 No major changes to policy sources checked for currency MAY 2022 MAY 2020 additional content added to sections as highlighted rewording of some points to ensure clarification some statements moved into interactions with staff and educators minor adjustments to formatting for consistency additional sources utilised within policy as referenced MAY 2021 MAY 2019 Added section 'To enhance communication and teamwork, Management will:' taking relevant points from section 'To enhance communication and teamwork, Educators will:'.
+POLICY REVIEWED BY Libby Haines Director May 2024 POLICY REVIEWED MAY 2024 NEXT REVIEW DATE MAY 2025 VERSION NUMBER V9.05.24 MODIFICATIONS annual policy maintenance added information about receiving gifts from families minor edits sources checked for currency and updated as required POLICY REVIEWED PREVIOUS M NEXT REVIEW DATE MAY 2023 annual policy mainted hyperlinks checked at a continuous improved added link to Western Australia Care Services Nation 'Sources' MAY 2024 policy maintenance - change of name of related policy MAY 2022 no major changes to policy minor formatting edits within text hyperlinks checked and repaired as required MAY 2023 AUGUST 2021 edits to policy guide Interactions with Ch (August 2021) inclusion of addition MAY 2022 inclusion of commitment to Child Safe Standards to ensure a child safe culture within the service MAY 2021 No major changes to policy sources checked for currency MAY 2022 MAY 2020 additional content added to sections as highlighted rewording of some points to ensure clarification some statements moved into interactions with staff and educators minor adjustments to formatting for consistency additional sources utilised within policy as referenced MAY 2021 MAY 2019 Added section 'To enhance communication and teamwork, Management will:' taking relevant points from section 'To enhance communication and teamwork, Educators will:'.
 Sources checked for currency.
 Sources/references alphabetised MAY 2020 MAY 2018 New policy created MAY 2019